三.1.4 . 会友应委任一名独立注册会计师，以汇编、审阅或审计本堂次年的财务报告。为清楚起见，汇编选项只有在满足第五章第5.7条列出的所有条件时才能使用。

-3. The Nominating Committee will place in nomination, and report to the members, the candidates required for each position as specified by the bylaws or the Board.
+7.3.
+The Nominating Committee will place in nomination, and report to the members, the nominees required for each position as specified by the bylaws or the Board.

-5. The Nominating Committee must post its report via print and/or electronic media at least twenty-one (21) days prior to the date set for the Annual Meeting.
+7.5.
+The Nominating Committee must post its report via print and/or electronic media at least twenty-one (21) days prior to the date set for the Annual General Meeting.
 Such report must include biographical information of each candidate.

-6. Additional nominations may be made by any three (3) eligible members by submitting the name in writing on the approved Nomination Form to the Lead Pastor for posting at least fourteen (14) days prior to the Annual Meeting.
+7.6.
+Additional nominations may be made by any three (3) Active Members by submitting the name in writing on the approved Nomination Form to the Lead Pastor for posting at least fourteen (14) days prior to the Annual General Meeting.

-3. The Bylaw is written in both Chinese and English, and in case of discrepancy between the two versions, the English version shall prevail.
+8.4.
+The Bylaws are written in both Chinese and English, and in case of discrepancy between the two versions, the English version shall prevail.